Brewster Subdivision

 The Brewster Subdivision is a railroad line owned by CSX Transportation in Florida.
+The line runs from Edison Junction (just west of Mulberry south through Bradley Junction to a point just north of Arcadia for a total of 47.2 miles.
+Prior to 1981, the line was known as the Boca Grande Subdivision when the line continued beyond Arcadia as far as Port Boca Grande on the south end of Gasparilla Island.

+Route description

-The line runs from the Valrico Subdivision at Edison Junction south through Bradley Junction to Arcadia for a total of 47.2 miles.
-It junctions with the Achan Subdivision and the Agricola Spur at Bradley Junction, and connects to the Seminole Gulf Railway in Arcadia.
+The Brewster Subdivision begins at Edison Junction near the community of Keysville at a wye that branches off the company's Valrico Subdivision.
+From Edison, it proceeds southeast to Bradley Junction.
+At Bradley Junction, the line connects with the Achan Subdivision to the north and the Agricola Spur to the east., and connects to the Seminole Gulf Railway in Arcadia.

+The Brewster Subdivision continues south from Bradley Junction through Agrock, Fort Green Springs, and Ona before coming to its southern terminus at point just north of Arcadia.
+Track from the terminus south into Arcadia is now owned by Seminole Gulf Railway, a shortline that continues south from Arcadia to Punta Gorda and Fort Myers on the Atlantic Coast Line Railroad's former Lakeland—Fort Myers Line.

+Historically, the line continued southwest from Arcadia along the Peace River to a point near Fort Ogden where it crossed the river.
+From here, it continued southwest through Port Charlotte, El Jobean, and Placida to Gasparilla Island.

 Operation

-The Brewster Subdivision begins at Edison Junction near the community of Keysville.
-It starts as a wye that branches off the Valrico Subdivision.
-From here, it proceeds southeast to Bradley Junction, where it turns south on to the former Charlotte Harbor and Northern Railway.
-From Bradley Junction, the line continues south to Agrock, Fort Green Springs, and Ona before coming to a point just north of Arcadia where it connects with the Seminole Gulf Railway, a shortline that operates the continuing track south to Punta Gorda and Fort Myers.

 The Brewster Subdivision is CSX's second busiest line through the Bone Valley after the Valrico Subdivision.
 The line is dispatched through Track warrant control.

 The line serves three phosphate facilities operated by The Mosaic Company.
 Mosaic's New Wales processing plant is located near the north end of the line between Edison and Bradley Junction and is considered by Mosaic to be the world's largest phosphate processing facility.

 Four Corners Mine is located a short distance behind Agrock yard south of Bradley Junction.
 Agrock yard is used by Mosaic as a staging area for Four Corners Mine and operates their own locomotives and equipment from the mine to the yard.

 The southernmost phosphate mine on the line is Mosaic's South Pasture Mine in Fort Green Springs which was previously operated by CF Industries before it was bought by Mosaic.
 South Pasture Mine is currently not operating and has been idle since 2018.
 Though Mosaic plans to reactivate it at some point in the future.
 When active, South Pasture is the southernmost point of CSX's Bone Valley operations.

 The only traffic on the Brewster Subdivision that runs south of South Pasture is twice-weekly mixed freight from Winston Yard to Arcadia for interchange with Seminole Gulf Railway.
 This traffic is the only non-phosphate related rail traffic on the Brewster Subdivision.